-This oil painting attracts attention at the first glance because of the predominantly red drooping brush strokes as the backdrop of the canvas.
-The immediately invite the interpretation of some bloody scenes, battles, and violence; and rightly so.
-Virtosu engages in what what he frequently does in his art pieces: telling a well-known narrative while offering a new perspective to it.
-The central stage in this canvas is occupied by an abstract figure reminiscent of a fish, with the flag of Israel instead of her eye.
-Owing to the pronouncing title of the painting, the viewer can puzzle some aspects out: the subject matter is related to Israeli history, a certain queen, and some murder.
+The piece immediately invite the interpretation of some bloody scenes, battles, and violence; and rightly so.
+Virtosu engages in what he frequently does: telling a well-known narrative while offering a new perspective to it.
+The central stage in this canvas is occupied by a figure reminiscent of a woman in fall, with the flag of Israel at her feet.
+Owing to the title, the viewer can puzzle some aspects out: the subject matter is related to Israeli history, a certain queen, and some murder.

 Indeed, the Queen of Judah was the only biblical woman to ever rise to a throne; and she did so after all the male heirs, including her sons and grandsons, were killed.
 Most historians suggest that she was the one who murdered all of the male family members in thirst for power and high status.
-The painter presents this royal female as a symbolical fish.
-Thus, fish are the symbol of fertility for Jews and a strong amulet to be held in a household.
-On the other hand, they are mystery creatures since they live under water and can have many secrets not availed to the human eye.
-Being presented as a lonely fish, apart from the school of other fish, she is depicted both as a strong, independent woman and as a murderer, who is disguised in dark brown and bathes in the pool of blood of her family.
-The hourglass symbol close to the tail stands for the fleeting nature of time: everyone is punished in the end.
+The hourglass symbol close to the waste stands for the fleeting nature of time: everyone is punished in the end.
 The viewer is invited to decipher these implications, as being helped by means of Jewish symbols and colors.